Itinerary: 1 Day in Paris – Must Do & Must See (Map Included)

 Time you should spend in Montmartre: 1 hour, or 2, or more

-You can either choose to take the funicular railway up the Sacré-Coeur Basilica or go and climb the 222 steps which will lead you to the top of Montmartre Hill.
+Start your visit by taking the funicular to the Basilica of the Sacré-Cœur or climb the 222 steps to the top of Montmartre Hill.

-Compared to climbing up the stairs of the Eiffel Tower, it’s an easy walk!
+After climbing the stairs of the Eiffel Tower, this shouldn’t scare you!

-Throughout the charming streets of this village, you will discover plenty of art galleries, original stores, and French traditional restaurants.
+• Stroll through the charming streets of Montmartre, full of art galleries, original shops, and traditional French restaurants.

-What we like: The sight of Paris from the Basilica.
+I like: The view of Paris from the Sacré-Cœur Basilica.

 8) Dinner at Montmartre

-Check our other articles if you planning on staying in Paris for:
+Check my other articles if you’re planning on staying for: